cameraui/docs/home-assistant/integration.md

 Both paths need an [API token](/admin/security#api-tokens).
 Create one in camera.ui under **Settings → Account → API tokens**, then paste it into the integration.

+Use a token from an **admin account**.
+Controlling camera.ui sensors from Home Assistant (locks, covers, lights, sirens, alarm panels, PTZ) needs admin rights; with a viewer token the entities show up but their controls are rejected.

 Home Assistant checks the token against the server before finishing.
 If the token is rejected you'll see an authentication error; if the server can't be reached you'll see a connection error instead.[^ssl]

 [^ssl]: The server is reached over HTTPS.
 The integration does not verify the certificate, so a self-signed camera.ui certificate works without extra setup.